llaske/sugarizer-server/README.md

 The **[security]** section regroup security settings. `min_password_size` is the minimum number of characters for the password. `max_age` is the expiration time in milliseconds of a session with the client.
 At the expiration of the session, the client should reenter its password.
 Default time is 172800000 (48 hours).
 Parameters `https`, `certificate_file`, `key_file` and `strict_ssl` are explain above.
 It `no_signup_mode` is true, account creation is allowed only by an administrator or a teacher (no direct sign-up allowed by a student).

+The **[privacy]** section describe privacy settings.
+When `consent_need` is set to true, the Sugarizer client will ask a consent to user before they will be allowed to do their first connection to the server. `policy` is the URL that Sugarizer client shown in consent popup displayed to user.

 The **[client]** indicate the place where is located Sugarizer Client.
 Sugarizer Client is need by the server.